MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-react-sign-in-prepare-app.md

 Identity related **npm** packages must be installed in the project to enable user authentication.
 For project styling, **Bootstrap** is used.

 1. In the **Terminal** bar, select the **+** icon to create a new terminal.
-A new terminal window will open enabling the other terminal to continue running in the background.
+A new terminal window opens enabling the other terminal to continue running in the background.
 1. If necessary, navigate to *reactspalocal* and enter the following commands into the terminal to install the `msal` and `bootstrap` packages.

     ```powershell